THE WELL-DRESSED LIE - PART ONE

 “Cleaned?”
 Herbert scratched at his nose.
 “Wait, a woman?
 I sent a man in with your food.”

 “A man?”
 It was the woman!
-She stole the sword!
+She'd stolen the sword!
 He could tell Herbert, it wasn’t too late.
 Just admit to everything.
 Maybe they could even catch her.
+She hadn't been gone all that long.
+There was still a chance.
 He could make the right choice.
 Instead:

 “Yeah, the man,” Dominick said.
 “That’s what I meant.
 Vivian came in with the man that brought me my food.”
 He tried to smile the kind of smile that can put a person at their ease and in turn cause them to trust whatever you tell them.
 He was afraid, however, that his smile advertised his lie louder than the guitar stacks at a Kiss concert.